 6. SIZE

 The functionality of a graphic design layout centers heavily on size.
 In graphic design, size is used to express importance, draw attention and create contrast.
-People generally use size to attract attention to the most important part in the design, typically, a larger sized object or form attracts the most eyeballs inside an artwork.
+People generally use size to attract attention to the most important part of the design, typically, a larger-sized object or form attracts the most eyeballs inside an artwork.

 7. VALUE